LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code.md

 }
 ```
 ::: tip
-See [Using MonoMod](./patching-code/using-monomod.md) for more examples and information about MonoMod usage!
+See [Patching Code With MonoMod — Examples](./patching-code/monomod-examples.md) for more examples and information about MonoMod usage!
 :::

 ## Harmony